Colorado's Best Retro Road Trips

 On your way to lunch, make a pitstop for “first” dessert in Buena Vista at Stedman’s Sodas, Sweets & Treats, which carries 200-plus flavors of glass-bottled sodas and rich fudge.
 Or, head to K’s Dairy Delite (also Buena Vista) or 50 Burger (Salida) — both offer a worthy assortment of mouthwatering malts and milkshakes along with eyepopping burger combos.

 Catch a show at Comanche Drive In Theatre (Buena Vista) or head to Salida to be wowed by the Arkansas River’s downtown rushing rapids before slapping flippers on Fun Street Family Arcade’s vintage pinball machines.
-Then it’s time for another unreal meal at Shallots (try the coffee-rub ribeye) or Moonlight Pizza & Brewpub with build-your-own pizza and beer to go.
+Then it’s time for another unreal meal at Amicas (try the Classico pizza) or Moonlight Pizza & Brewpub with build-your-own pizza and beer to go.

 Rest your pompadour in style at Amigo Motor Lodge (Salida), where minimalist-modern design meets vintage bones in rooms decorated with shingled accent walls and Southwestern flourishes.

-Pagosa Springs > South Fork > Del Norte
+Pagosa Springs to South Fork to Del Norte

 In Pagosa Springs, savor green-chili-drenched huevos rancheros at Cafe Colorado or house-braised corned-beef hash at Two Chicks & a Hippie.
-Then — with pin curls primped — take a mind-blowing hot-air balloon ride with Rocky Mountain Balloon Adventures or chill out in one of three hot-springs destinations: The Springs Resort & Spa, Healing Waters Resort & Spa and Overlook Hot Springs Spa.
+Then — with pin curls primped — take a mind-blowing hot-air balloon ride with Rocky Mountain Balloon Adventures or chill out in one of three hot-springs destinations: The Springs Resort, Healing Waters Resort & Spa and Overlook Hot Springs Spa.

 Dinnertime calls, and Boogies Restaurant answers with comfort foods like hot turkey sandwiches served alongside mashed potatoes and fruit pie à la mode.